-- Drafting The Shopping Center Lease
+- Variations In The Shopping Center Lease

-- Choosing The Right Investment Property
+- Information For The New Property Manager

 - Lease Negotiations

 With Large

 Corporations

-- First Stages Of The New Property Manager

-- Your Real Estate
+- A Comfort Zone in Loans and Investments

+- Anticipate Problems

+In Choosing

-Investment
+Investment Property

-When ideas in tax and other legal areas in this publication seem to fit your situation, it is recommended that you discuss them with your professional advisor before taking action.
+When ideas in tax and other legal areas in this publication seem to fit your situation, it is recommended that you discuss them with your professional advisor before taking action. (continued)

-(continued)
+- Landscaping

+- Liability and property damage insurance

 - Security

 - Cleanup

-- · Snow removal
+- Snow removal

 - Parking lot sweeping

 - Restriping parking spaces

 - Garbage removal

-- Light Bulb replacement

-- Liability and property damage insurance

 - Real estate taxes

 - Depreciation on equipment and machinery

 - Any other costs of operating, maintaining common areas.

 - Employee Parking; As the landlord, you should reserve the right to control employee parking.
 You should also provide that you have the right to remove any unauthorized people from the parking areas, as well as from any common areas.

 - Center's Merchant's Association; The lease should provide that the tenant must be a member of the center's Merchant's Association.

 - Signs; As the landlord, you have the right to approve the size, placement, and contents of any and all signs within the center.
-Such a provision
+Such a provision may

-- may prohibit paper signs, exposed neon signs, sandwich boards, etc. - Property Tax Increases; The owner may specify that he will pay the real estate taxes on the leased premises and the underlying land for the first year after the center is open, but that any increases after that will be prorated and passed along to the tenants. - Recapture Clause; Landlords should include recapture clauses in their leases so that they can cancel tenant's leases if rental deficiencies are not paid. - Permission for Assignment and Sublet; In order to somewhat control the situation, you should have the lease provide that a tenant may not sublet or assign its lease unless it first gets your written consent to do so, and the clause should state that a consent to a particular assignment or subletting will not apply to later assignments or sublettings. - Insurance; The tenant should be obligated to have property loss and personal injury insurance, naming the landlord as an insured.
+prohibit paper signs, exposed neon signs, sandwich boards, etc.

+- Property Tax Increases; The owner may specify that he will pay the real estate taxes on the leased premises and the underlying land for the first year after the center is open, but that any increases after that will be prorated and passed along to the tenants. - Recapture Clause; Landlords should include recapture clauses in their leases so that they can cancel tenant's leases if rental deficiencies are not paid. - Permission for Assignment and Sublet; In order to somewhat control the situation, you should have the lease provide that a tenant may not sublet or assign its lease unless it first gets your written consent to do so, and the clause should state that a consent to a particular assignment or subletting will not apply to later assignments or sublettings. - Insurance; The tenant should be obligated to have property loss and personal injury insurance, naming the landlord as an insured.
 The tenant should be required to insure any boiler on its premises.
-The tenant should also be required to have fire and extended coverage insurance on its merchandise and fixtures.
+The tenant should also be required to have fire and extended coverage insurance on its merchandise and fixtures. \Box